DCForum/dcforum/readme.md

 I've created this repository for a few reasons:

 1. Persevere original DCForum+.
 2. Bring the project to basic current day PHP support (8.x). (not intended for production!)
+Achieved!
 3. Eventually a complete rewrite of the project based on [Laravel](https://laravel.com).

 I was active on several DCForum based boards during the early 2000's,